ellisnet/Prism-Samples-Forms/README.md

 | [UsingPageDialogService][3] |How to use the IPageDialogService to display alerts and action sheets from within your ViewModels.
 | [UsingModules][4] |How to use Prism modularization to separate the application logic using IModule, IModuleManager, ModuleCatalog.
 | [ContosoCookbook][5] |Contoso Cookbook is a classic Microsoft sample recipe app; first adapted for Xamarin.Forms by Jeff Prosise in 2015 and now updated to use Prism for Xamarin.Forms.
 Demonstrates how to use a TabbedPage with a DataTemplate for the tabs, and a ListView with DataTemplate for the recipe list on each tab; for a clean professional-looking UI.
+| [TabbedNavigation][6] |How to handle TabbedPages.
+This shows the use of IActiveAware on all Tabbed Children to handle the Switching Tabs, as well as initialization with INavigatingAware, and a strategy for Dynamic Loading of Children in the TabbedPage.

 [1]: UsingCompositeCommands/